danielfranchi/planning-board-documentation/README.md

 The DatePicker is provided by the `LocalizationProvider` from `@mui/x-date-pickers` with the `AdapterDayjs`.
 This allows the DatePicker to use the Dayjs library for date manipulation.

+<br /><br />

+## Form.tsx

+The Form page is responsible for displaying and managing a data entry form.
+This form allows users to add new items or edit existing items in the data table.

+## Imports

+- `useState, useEffect` from "react": Used to manage states and effects in the component.
+- `useForm` from "react-hook-form": For handling the logic of the form and its validations.
+- `useDispatch` from "react-redux": To dispatch actions to the Redux store.
+- `useNavigate, useLocation` from "react-router-dom": To navigate and access information about the location.
+- `Input` from "../components/Input": Input component for the form.
+- `Button` from "../components/Button": Button component for interaction in the form.
+- `DatePicker` from "../components/DatePicker": Calendar component for selecting a date.
+- `add, editData` from "../store/storeData/action": Actions to add or edit data in the application.
+- `api` from "../service/api": API service for making HTTP requests.
+- `Dayjs` from "dayjs": Library for date manipulation.
+- `Box` from "@mui/material": Material-UI layout component.

+## Interfaces

+- `FormData`: Interface defining the structure of the form data.

+## Form Component

+The Form component is a function responsible for configuring and managing the form.
+It uses various hooks for state management and effects.
+The form allows users to add new items or edit existing items in the data table.

+## State Variables

+- `selectedDate`: Stores the selected date in the DatePicker.
+- `formSubmitted`: Indicates whether the form has been submitted.
+- `formDataFromLocation`: Data received from the location.

+## Methods

+- `onSubmit(data: FormData)`: Function that processes the form upon submission.
+It adds or edits data in the table based on the selected action.

+## Validation

+The form includes validations in the date field (DatePicker) and input fields.
+The form cannot be submitted if the fields are empty or if the date is not selected, ensuring data integrity.

+## Component Structure

+The Form component returns a form with fields for entering title, description, date, location, and participants.
+It then displays a button to submit or edit the data.

+The CSS class `bg-[#FDF5E6] shadow-lg p-8 rounded-md` is applied to the form for styling.

+## Usage

+To add a new item, fill in all required fields and select a valid date in the DatePicker before clicking "Submit".
+To edit an existing item, the fields will be pre-filled with existing data.
+Modify the desired fields and click "Edit" to save the changes.